scidesign/designbook/docs/08-blocking.md

 1. When is it appropriate to use a randomized block design?

-2. The following data are the weights (in kg) of six people measured on two different scales.
-The investigator was interested to see if the two scales are different.
+2. The following data are the response times (in minutes) of six people measured after two treatments.
+The order in which each person recieved the treatments was determined by randomization.
+The investigator was interested to see if the two treatments are different.

 <table class="table table-striped" style="width: auto !important; ">
  <thead>